dave-howard/vue_blog/drafts/why_blog.md

 **Articulating ideas:**

-I am a big believer that a great way to learn is to teach - the act of thinking about something so that you can explain it as clearly as possible to someone else clarifuies those same ideas in your head.
+I am a big believer that a great way to learn is to teach - the act of thinking about something so that you can explain it as clearly as possible to someone else clarifies those same ideas in your head.
 I also sometimes highlights things you don't really understand.

 **Community engagement**

 I love a good natter about interesting tech, and I will writing about things that I find interesting.
 So...
-I should probably thin about adding a comments feature on this site... hmmm... maybe I should have gone with Wordpress?
+I should probably think about adding a comments feature on this site... hmmm... maybe I should have gone with Wordpress?